Samuel04-png/loansage/FEATURE_OPTIMIZATION_SUMMARY.md

-# LoanSage Feature Optimization & Implementation Summary
+# TengaLoans Feature Optimization & Implementation Summary

 ## Overview
-This document summarizes the comprehensive feature enhancements, optimizations, and new implementations completed for the LoanSage micro-lending SaaS platform.
+This document summarizes the comprehensive feature enhancements, optimizations, and new implementations completed for the TengaLoans micro-lending SaaS platform.

 ---